folio-org/raml-module-builder/doc/upgrading.md

   * `PostgresClient.getClient()` is no longer public.
 If you need a connection, use `PostgresClient.startTx()`.
-For modules that wish to use vertx-pg-client directly, `PostgresClient.getConnection`  is offered - it returns `SqlConnection` from the pool that is managed by `PostgresClient`.
+For modules that wish to use vertx-pg-client directly, `PostgresClient.getConnection`  is offered - it returns `PgConnection` from the pool that is managed by `PostgresClient`.
   * Exceptions thrown by new client is `io.vertx.pgclient.PgException`.
     Was `com.github.jasync.sql.db.postgresql.exceptions.GenericDatabaseException`
     before.
 The `getMessage()` only contains message!
 Not details, code.